 Advanced Strategies for Enhancing Your Proposal Narrative – August 2025

-In this webinar, we will explore advanced strategies for developing a strong grant narrative, including how to imagine the reviewer while writing a proposal, how to identify the early elements of the proposal that are most important, and how to create a meta-narrative to help reviewers identify key points in the proposal.
+This webinar explores advanced strategies for developing a strong grant narrative, including how to imagine the reviewer while writing a proposal, how to identify the early elements of the proposal that are most important, and how to create a meta-narrative to help reviewers identify key points in the proposal.

 Storytelling in Grantwriting, Part II: The Plot Thickens – July 2025